 We endeavor to deliver completed properties to our customers on a timely basis in accordance with the terms of the sales contracts.
 We closely monitor the progress of construction work at our projects under development.
 If we fail to deliver the completed properties within the stipulated timeframe due to our default, we may be liable to pay a certain percentage of the purchase price as penalty in accordance with the terms of the relevant sales contracts.
 Under current PRC laws and regulations, we are required to obtain completion certificates before delivering properties to our customers.
 See the section headed "Regulations" for further information.
 After a property development project has passed the requisite completion and acceptance inspections, we will notify our customers before the delivery date stipulated in the sale contracts, to arrange the delivery procedures.
 Our customers will then come to our designated locations to conduct the delivery procedure with us.
-We may assist our customers' expense.
+We may assist our customers to obtain the individual building ownership certificates for our properties at our customers' expense.
 We may be liable to compensate our customers for any delay in the delivery of properties.
 In 2017, 2018 and 2019, we did not experience any significant delays in the completion of our property development projects or delivery of relevant title documents after sale.